vatlab/vat-docs/content/Documentation/vtools Commands/show.md

 *   Option `-v 0` (`--verbosity 0`) supress phenotypes.
 This is useful when there are a large number of phenotypes
 *   Option `-v 2` lists full filenames.
 The default output lists part of the filenames if they are too long.
 Increasing verbosity level will show complete information.

-(:toggleexample Examples: Show all or selected samples, with or without phenotype:) Show all samples:
+<details><summary> Examples: Show all or selected samples, with or without phenotype</summary> Show all samples:

     % vtools show samples -l 10